-- Keeping the church on your left, walk along the road towards Edgeworth Manor (30 yards) - Just before the gates, turn right along a bridleway - The path curves down and to the left to circle around the back of the manor - When the manor is just behind you, another track forks right, but you should continue straight ahead - Continue through woods, heading downhill towards the bottom of the valley - At the bottom, cross the stream via a stone bridge/gateway and continue straight ahead - Follow the track uphill, the stream and manor on your left - Turn left onto a road and follow it downhill back to the bottom of the valley - Follow the road over the stream and after about 40yds there is a driveway ahead - Enter through the bridleway gate to the right of the main gate & follow the driveway towards the house - Shortly before the house (Edgeworth Mill Farm), bear right to follow the stream - Cross a wooden bridge and head uphill - There is a small field at the top; turn left to follow fence towards a greenhouse; path returns to stream Remember: you are on a bridleway so look for hoofprints, if in doubt at any point then simply make sure that you are following the river upstream - Head for a post at an entrance to some woods (bridleway sign on the post); head uphill - At the top of a rise in the woods, fork left at a footpath signpost to continue following stream - Continue for approx. half a mile thru woods (the imaginatively named Thick Wood), stream to your left - Look out for a big house on the other side of the valley (Valley Farm) - When this house is behind you, there will be a footpath post on track in front of you (near an old tree), turn sharp left, almost back on yourself (you can look at other side of footpath post if you are unsure) - Head downhill towards the stream (& towards the house on other side of valley) & cross via a footbridge - Bear slightly right and go left through an old wooden 5-bar gate (bridleway sign on gatepost) - Follow stream (heading downstream) for approx. 1 mile along the wide, open valley floor (gate halfway)
+- > Keeping the church on your left, walk towards Edgeworth Manor (30 yards) - > Just before the gates, turn right along a bridleway - > The path curves down and to the left to circle around the back of the manor - > When the manor is just behind you, another track forks right, but you should continue straight ahead - > Continue through woods, heading downhill towards the bottom of the valley - > At the bottom bear left, cross the stream via a stone bridge/gateway and continue straight ahead - > Follow the track uphill, the stream and manor on your left - > Turn left onto a road and follow it downhill back to the bottom of the valley - > Follow the road over the stream and after about 40yards there is a driveway ahead - > Enter through the bridleway gate to the right of the main gate and follow the driveway towards the house - > Shortly before the house (Edgeworth Mill Farm), bear right to follow the stream - > Cross a wooden bridge and head uphill

+There is a small field at the top; turn left to follow fence towards a greenhouse; path returns to stream

+Remember: you are on a bridleway so look for hoofprints! you are following the river upstream for the next mile or so

+- > Head for a post at an entrance to some woods (bridleway sign on the post); head uphill - > At the top of a rise in the woods, fork left at a footpath signpost to continue following stream - > Continue for approx. half a mile through woods (the imaginatively named Thick Wood), stream to your left - > Look out for a big house on the other side of the valley (Valley Farm) - > When this house is behind you, there will be a footpath post on track in front of you (near an old tree), turn sharp left, almost back on yourself (you can look at other side of footpath post if you are unsure) - > Head downhill towards the stream (and towards the house on other side of valley) and cross via footbridge - > Bear slightly right and go left through an old wooden 5-bar gate (bridleway sign on gatepost) - > Follow stream (heading downstream) for approx. 1 mile along the wide, open valley floor (gate halfway)